granthughes1999/cellfinder_brainrender/README.md

 # cellfinder_brainrender
-this repository is designed to work with light sheet images the obtained from DBS prefromed on Cal-light mice
+this repository is designed to work with light sheet images, obtained from DBS prefromed on Cal-light mice

 ## Step 1
 #### Clone repository